michael-wall/liferay-totp-2fa/readme.txt

 - Contains the Dynamic Include that adds the Authenticator Code field to the Login screen
 - Contains an auth.pipeline.post Authenticator that extracts the Authenticator Code from the Login form and verifies it matches one generated based on the users secretKey and the current time

-com.mw.totp-2fa.util
+com.mw.totp-2fa.service
 - Contains the System Settings > Security > TOTO 2FA Configuration

-com.mw.totp-2fa.service
-- Contains the TOTP Generator implementation

-com.mw.totp-2fa.api
-- Contains the TOTP Generator interface
+- Contains the TOTP Generator Interface and Implementations

 **************************************
 2 Factor Authentication App setup